jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

 (6) The deregistration of a risk management programme under this section does not affect any other actions that the Director-General may take under this Act.
 (7) If a person acting under the delegated authority of the Director-General deregisters a risk management programme under this section, the operator of the risk management programme or of the animal product business concerned may seek a review of the deregistration under section 162.

-### 28A Removal of business operator from coverage of wider risk management programme
+### 28A Removal of animal product business from coverage of wider risk management programme
 (1) The Director-General may at any time remove any animal product business from the coverage of a registered risk management programme that applies to 2 or more comparable businesses if the Director-General is satisfied that deregistration of the programme would be appropriate under section 28(1) if the animal product business were the only one operating under the programme.
 (2) Subsections (2) to (7) of section 28 apply in relation to the removal of the business from the coverage of the risk management programme as if references in these sections to deregistration of the programme were references to removal from the coverage of the programme.